 I reached out to Knutzen and Coyne who pointed out that this kind of action goes against a key part of the homesteading movement.
 “Erik and I strongly believe that this movement must be open-source and accessible to all,” says Coyne.
 “Once upon a time we would have learned homesteading skills at our mother’s knee, but now we have to teach each other, share what we know, and help each other along.
 Generosity of spirit is an essential characteristic of the ‘modern homesteader’—and I see this spirit everywhere we go.”

-We do know why they changed to Root Simple as they had gotten the Dervaes Institute Info letter.
+We do know why they changed their name to Root Simple as they had gotten the Dervaes Institute Info letter.
 See this entry:

 When I began this blog on a whim one afternoon in 2006, I registered “survivela.com.”
 Our first publisher, correctly, thought that was too Los Angeles-centric and asked that we make it more universal so that we could expand our readership.
 Thus began the second painful search for an unused URL, followed by a third painful search due to a comedy of errors too tedious to describe.